rehierl/abstract-properties/12-x-document-trees/12-0-document-trees/1-0-child-order.md

 * `trace(T), t(T) := (n1,..,nZ)`
 * `(#t == #N)` is true

-Since `t` is an ordered sequence over the nodes `N` of a tree, any child can be understood to have a unique index associated with it - its index in the tree's trace of nodes.
+Since `t` is an ordered sequence over all the nodes in `N`, any child can be understood to have a unique index associated with it - its index in the tree's trace of nodes.
 Based on that, any parent can be understood to have a first and a last child, and therefore to have a child order associated with it.

-**The child order of a parent CO(p)** can be defined as an induced subsequence (i.e. a total suborder) to the tree's trace of nodes, induced by the parent's set of child nodes.
+**The child order of a parent co(p)** can be defined as an induced subsequence (i.e. a total suborder) to the tree's trace of nodes, induced by the parent's set of child nodes.
 As such, the child order of a parent can be described as "an ordered sequence of child nodes", or as **an ordered sequence of siblings**.

-* `CO(p) := t[c(p)] := (c1,..,cZ)`
+* `co(p) := t[c(p)] := (c1,..,cZ)`

-Note that `CO(p)` is not required to be a substring of `t(T)`, which is consistent with the removal-based mathematical definition of "sub-sequence".
+Note that `co(p)` is not required to be a substring of `t(T)`, which is consistent with the removal-based definition of "sub-sequence".

-**The child order of a tree CO(T)** can be defined as a simple set of non-empty child orders, one for each parent node.
-Put differently, and since each total order corresponds with an ordered sequence, the child order of a tree is a set of ordered sequences of siblings.
+**The child order of a tree co(T)** can be defined as a simple set of child orders, one for each parent.
+Put differently, and since each total order corresponds with an ordered sequence, the child order of a tree can be described as **a set of ordered sequences** of siblings.

-* `CO(T) := { t[c(p)] | (p in PN) }`
+* `co(T) := { t[c(p)] | (p in PN) }`

-Note that the child order of a parent is disjoint to the child order of another parent.
+Note that the child order of a parent is disjoint to the child order of every other parent.
 As such, the child order of a tree can be described as a forest of pairwise disjoint child orders.

 Note that, if a child order is associated with a tree, then a child order is associated with all of its parent nodes.
 That is, there is no tree such that